toasterparty/metroid-prime-bingo/rules.md

 ### Minor/Major Boss (By Name)

-Simply defeat the named boss.
+Simply defeat the named boss enemy.

+Both Phazon Elite and Omega Pirate count as an Elite Pirate.

 ### X Minor Bosses